Creating a bullet-proof Employee Handbook

 Don't let it collect dust

 - Regularly update your handbook to incorporate changes in law and your company policies and make sure everyone knows which version is in force.
+It is wise, however, to not include those aspects of working life that might change quite regularly.

 - Ensure consistency with other company documents.